This

 In general, when a function is executed, it creates its own

-value.However, arrow functions do not have their own
+thisvalue.However, arrow functions do not have their own

-value of their surrounding scope through the scope chain.const foo = () => this;
+thisvalue, and they inherit thethisvalue of their surrounding scope through the scope chain.const foo = () => this;

 console.log(foo() === window); // true

-A quick way to determine the value of this
+A quick way to determine the value of this is to look at how the function is called.

-is the object that calls the function.
+In other words, this is the object that calls the function.

 Set the value of this